altcha-org/altcha/README.md

 - __expectedLanguages__ - An array of expected languages as 2-letter codes (ISO 639 alpha-2).
 - __fields__ - An array of input names to send to the spam filter.
 - __ipAddress__ - The user's IP is detected automatically but can be overridden or disabled with `false`.
 - __text__ - The text to classify.
 An array of strings can also be submitted.
-Can be overridden or disabled with `false`.
 - __timeZone__ - The user's timezone is detected automatically but can be overridden or disabled with `false`.

 To include the email field into `fields` (for easier server-side verification), configure the list of input names using the `spamfilter.fields: string[]` option.